Cohasset in Norfolk County, Massachusetts — The American Northeast (New England)

 Antoine and Wilson Memorial

 Location.
 42° 14.33′ N, 70° 47.33′ W. Marker is in Cohasset, Massachusetts, in Norfolk County.
 Marker can be reached from Government Island Road 0.1 miles north of Border Street, on the left when traveling north.
-Touch for map.
 Marker is on Government Island (now a peninsula).
 Marker is accessible when leaving Cohasset center by traveling east on Border Street.
 Immediately after crossing the bridge, turn left.
+Touch for map.
 Marker is at or near this postal address: 92 Border Street, Cohasset MA 02025, United States of America.
+Touch for directions.

-In mid-April 1851, a major noríeaster descended on the New England coast.
+In mid-April 1851, a major nor’easter descended on the New England coast.
 Flood waters undermined railway beds south of Boston, and the city itself briefly became an island.
-In its April 16th afternoon edition, the Boston Evening Transcript wrote, “Great apprehensions are felt in regard to the lighthouse at Minotís Ledge.
-The weather is still too misty to distinguish if it is still standing.”
-That same day, a man with a telescope on the Cohasset beach thought
+In its April 16th afternoon edition, the Boston Evening

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 1, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 568 times since then and 27 times this year.
+This page was last revised on April 11, 2021.
+It was originally submitted on May 1, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
+This page has been viewed 749 times since then and 104 times this year.
+It was the Marker of the Week April 11, 2021.
 Photos: 1, 2, 3, 4. submitted on May 1, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts. • Bernard Fisher was the editor who published this page.